Concepts

 21- Explain findings in plain language

-1. Executing your services (to the AI model)
+1. Executing your services (passed to the AI model in an isolated environment)

 Soul Key